 Military Deferments

 Military deferments also toll the statute of limitations, per the Service Members Civil Relief Act of 2003.
-Members of the armed forces receive a deferral of up to 180 days if the military service material affects their ability to pay.
+Members of the armed forces receive a deferral of up to 180 days if the military service material affects their ability to pay or if they’re currently serving in a combat zone.

 Voluntary Extension